shawilly/zendesk-authorization-base64-encoder/README.md

 Before using this utility, ensure you have Node.js installed on your system.
 You can download Node.js from [here](https://nodejs.org/).

 You will also need [typescript](https://www.npmjs.com/package/typescript) and [ts-node](https://www.npmjs.com/package/ts-node).
-See below for installation.
+See below for installation if they are not installed globally.

 ## Installation